-Brian Winthrop was always interested in entertainment, production and food.
+Brian Winthrop was always interested in entertainment, production, and food.
 He first began helping stage events in 1969, as a student at Northfield Mt.
-Hermon School.
-He also founded the Northfield Cooking Club of which he was the youngest and only male member.
+Hermon School and also founded the Northfield Cooking Club of which he was the youngest and only male member.

-While attending Stony Brook University in the mid-seventies, Winthrop managed the Student Activity Board Lecture Series and produced several concerts.
-Productions included Carl Bernstein premiering “All the President’s Men”, comedian Robert Klein opening for Jazz artist Jon Luc Ponty and the multi-platinum disco band, Kool and the Gang.
+While attending Stony Brook University in the mid-1970s, Winthrop managed the Student Activity Board Lecture Series and produced several concerts.
+Productions included Carl Bernstein premiering “All the President’s Men,” comedian Robert Klein opening for jazz artist Jon Luc Ponty, and the multi-platinum disco band, Kool and the Gang.

-His first job after college was with the New York speakers bureau, Royce Carlton in 1977.
-Later, he represented many of the sixties radicals, including Jerry Rubin, Abbey Hoffman, Bobby Seale, and William Kunstler, for the presentation division of New Line Cinema.
+His first job after college was with the New York Speakers Bureau.
+He, later on, represented a number of the 1960 radicals, including Jerry Rubin, Abbie Hoffman, Bobby Seale, and William Kunstler, for the presentation division of New Line Cinema.

-In 1980, Winthrop and fellow agent Donny Epstein (Greater Talent Network) left New Line to found Epstein Winthrop International, their own agency, Their first client was G. Gordon Liddy, whom they booked at more than 200 colleges, after which Liddy received the National Association of Campus Activities’ Speaker of the Year Award.
-Buying Epstein out the following year, Winthrop founded Brian Winthrop International.
-At the same time, he founded Paradise Artists with then partner, Tom Neilsen (Bright Sight Group).
+In 1980, Winthrop and fellow agent Donny Epstein (Greater Talent Network) left New Line to found their own Epstein Winthrop International agency.
+The firm’s first client was G. Gordon Liddy, whom they booked at more than 200 colleges, after which Liddy received the National Association of Campus Activities’ Speaker of the Year Award.
+After buying Epstein out the following year, Winthrop founded Brian Winthrop International (BWI).
+At the same time, he founded Paradise Artists with his then partner, Tom Nielsen (Bright Sight Group).

-Nielsen and Winthrop believed that Punk Music would follow the popularity of New Wave music scene.
-They produced tours for Dead Kennedy’s, Circle Jerks and managed and toured Bad Brains, Stimulators and Pack Nine.
+Nielsen and Winthrop believed that Punk Music would follow the popularity of the New Wave music scene.
+They produced tours for the Dead Kennedy’s, and Circle Jerks, and managed and toured Bad Brains, Stimulators, and Pack Nine.

-In 1988, BWI purchased a Swiss laser system and Matt Winthrop, Brian’s brother, booked Lazer Zeppelin at theaters throughout the northeast co-producing the event with local AOR radio stations as well as Saturn V: The Laser Light Show at universities.
+In 1988, BWI purchased a Swiss laser system and Matt Winthrop, Brian’s brother, booked Lazer Zeppelin at theaters throughout the Northeast while co-producing the event with local AOR radio stations and Saturn V: The Laser Light Show at universities.
 Laser show bookings exceeded $.5 million annually.

-In the 1990’s, WVDP entered the corporate market and was the closing night Gala entertainment event at the Pow Wow in Miami, the MPI National Convention in Chicago, two PCMA National Conventions in Scottsdale and Orlando, the Special Event Convention in Orlando and Miami, the NACE Convention in Chicago and the Event Solutions Convention in Washington, DC.
-Corporate bookings for Wild Video Dance Party include five years in a row for the Microsoft World Wide Global Summit (San Diego, Montreal, Toronto, Orlando and New Orleans), three years in a row for Cisco, as well as Apple, Intel and IBM, to name a few.
+In the 1990’s, WVDP entered the corporate market and was the closing-night entertainment event at the Pow Wow in Miami, the MPI National Convention in Chicago, two PCMA National Conventions in Scottsdale and Orlando, the Special Event Convention in Orlando and Miami, the NACE Convention in Chicago and the Event Solutions Convention in Washington, D.C.
+Corporate bookings for Wild Video Dance Party include five years in a row for the Microsoft World Wide Global Summit (San Diego, Montreal, Toronto, Orlando, and New Orleans), three years in a row for Cisco, as well as Apple, Intel and IBM, to name a few.

-Also in the mid-nineties, Brian Winthrop, was involved with the International Special Event Society and MPI.
-He received his Certified Meeting Professional (CMP) from the Convention Liaison Council and his Certified Special Event Professional (CSEP) from ISES in addition to a two year run as President of the Metropolitan New York Chapter of ISES, now ILEA, as well as publishing numerous articles on producing events and lighting.
+Also in the mid-1990s, Winthrop was involved with the International Special Events Society and MPI.
+He received his Certified Meeting Professional (CMP) from the Convention Liaison Council and his Certified Special Event Professional (CSEP) from ISES in addition to a two-year run as president of the Metropolitan New York Chapter of ISES, now ILEA, as well as publishing numerous articles on producing events and lighting.

-In the mid-nineties he partnered with his Swiss wife, Mariella, and founded Big Wave Event Productions, LLC.
-They stopped representing acts and produced events in the university, association, corporate, fashion, benefit and private party markets.
-Mariella specializing in design and Brian in live production.
-Big Wave has received numerous awards form Special Event and ISES.
+At the same time, he partnered with his Swiss wife, Mariella, and founded Big Wave Event Productions, LLC, for event production in New Canaan, CT, and throughout the state.
+They stopped representing acts and began to produce events in the university, association, corporate, fashion, benefit, and private party markets.
+Mariella specializes in design and Brian is experienced in live production.

-Today, Big Wave produces major events providing clients with event management, layout, design and our own state-of-the-art audio, video, lighting and décor.
-Two of the firm’s largest productions were a Japanese fashion show featuring more than 120 models at Grand Central Terminal which one three Big Apple Awards and Kent Presents, an Idea Expo featuring seventy major guest speakers.
+Today, Big Wave, one of the leading event planning companies in NYC, produces major events that provide clients with event management, layout, design, and our own state-of-the-art audio, video, lighting, and décor.
+Recent large productions included a Japanese fashion show featuring more than 120 models at Grand Central Terminal, which won three Big Apple Awards and Kent Presents, and an Idea Expo that featured 70 major guest speakers.

-The couple has a second firm, Big Wave LED that installs audio, video and lighting.
-Recent installations include Yale University, The Gunnery, Choate Rosemary Hall as well as numerous catering halls throughout the northeast.
+The couple has a second firm, Big Wave LED, which installs audio, video, and lighting.
+Recent installations include Yale University, The Gunnery, Choate Rosemary Hall as well as numerous catering halls throughout the Northeast.